 We admit students for fall and spring semesters.
-For domestic students, the fall admissions deadlines are April 1 and June 15, and the spring admissions deadline is October 1 and November 15.
-International applicants should apply by the April 1 deadline for fall or the October 1 deadline for spring.
+For domestic students, the fall admissions deadline is June 15, and the spring admissions deadline is November 15.
+International applicants should apply by April 1 for fall or October 1 for spring.

 To be considered for admission to KU's Master of Global and International Studies program, applicants must have a bachelor's degree from an accredited institution with undergraduate degree requirements similar to those of the University of Kansas.
 Additionally, with few exceptions, applicants must have at least a 3.0 grade-point average (on a scale in which A = 4.0) in their bachelor's degree.
 Please note: while a 3.0 GPA is the minimum requirement, admitted students generally have higher GPAs.

 If you'd like to learn more about the Master of Arts in Global and International Studies and/or the admissions requirements, please contact our Graduate Advisor, Clare Thoman at email@example.com